Skip to content

 Response Area Components

 These are what the user interacts with on the front-end.
+They check an input given by the student, and provide feedback.
 As React components, they admit a certain number of parameters which are described in this section.

 Response Area creation